To Handle Adultery, You Need To Forgive, Not Divorce

 The gift of love, given to you via the Holy Spirit, has amazing qualities.
 It aids to keep pain and hate from leading you down the wrong path.
 In this case towards divorce.
 Which is not what the Lord wants.

-Related studies/lessons/snacks for further spiritual growth:
+Related studies, lessons, and snacks for further spiritual growth:

-See what is available on the Sound Truth Ministry website.
+See the latest on the Sound Truth Ministry website.

 Share